 Get to Know Rain Lilies

 Rain lilies generally produce three upright petals and three identical sepals, ranging from narrow to broad.
 The foliage is grassy and bright green, and tends to have a prostrate habit: think of the narrow foliage of grape hyacinth bulbs, which is similar.
-An individual flower will only last a few days, with the heaviest flush of bloom occurring first.
+An individual flower will only last a few days, with the heaviest flush of blooms occurring first.
 The bulbs may bloom occasionally throughout the rest of the season, especially after a heavy rain.

 How to Plant Rain Lilies